This post may contain affiliate links. Please read our disclosure policy.

 2. Form into meatballs and fry them up, then keep them warm in the oven while you make the sauce.

-6 image collage showing how to make the meatballs for Swedish meatballs
+6 image collage showing how to make the meatballs for Ikea Swedish meatballs

-• Next in goes cream, then we spice it up a little with soy sauce, Worcestershire sauce, Dijon mustard and a little salt.
+2. Next in goes cream, then we spice it up a little with soy sauce, Worcestershire sauce, Dijon mustard and a little salt then bring to a gentle simmer.

-8 image collage showing how to make the sauce for Swedish meatballs
+8 image collage showing how to make the gravy for Swedish meatballs

 Swedish meatballs and gravy in a pan next to a pot of lingonberry jelly and mashed potatoes